 Unclean Property – A home that is left abandoned might be filled with trash or other items.
-Neglect, normal depreciation, as well as vermin, might be an issue.
+Neglect, normal depreciation, as well as vermin might be an issue.

 Unfinished Renovations – A foreclosed homeowner might have been in the middle of a renovation or changed the living conditions inside to fit the needs of the home on a limited budget.

-Remaining Personal Property – Some foreclosed homeowners leave behind personal items due to lack of a place to store them or because they are locked out.
+Remaining Personal Property – Some foreclosed homeowners leave behind personal items due to a lack of a place to store them or because they are locked out.

 Unmaintained Landscaping – Most often, the lawn and other landscaping have been neglected or overgrown.

-Stripped Bare – The property might be stripped of all appliances, copper piping and anything else that might be of any value.
+Stripped Bare – The property might be stripped of all appliances, copper piping, and anything else that might be of any value.

-Judgments and Liens – Foreclosure properties might have other liens such as judgment liens, mechanics liens, or tax liens that the new buyer could potentially be responsible.
+Judgments and Liens – Foreclosure properties might have other liens, such as judgment liens, mechanics liens, or tax liens, that the new buyer could potentially be responsible.

 Buying a foreclosure property in distress can be an excellent investment.
 However, you must be aware of the potential risks and costs involved in clearing the title and renovating the home.
 Sometimes, the deal may not be as attractive as it appears.